 - Increased buffering capacity of the water: Adding the right amount of salt to your hot tub water makes it more resistant to water chemistry fluctuations.
 The minerals in the salt help withstand changes in alkalinity, pH and calcium hardness.

-- Cheaper maintenance: After setting up your saltwater hot tub, the salt system starts to do its function of continuously sanitizing water.
+- Cheaper maintenance: “A saltwater system converts salt into chlorine, thereby reducing the need to manually add chlorine frequently,” said Newman.
 More advanced saltwater hot tub models are able to boost chlorine during times of heavier use.
 All you have to do is test the water at least once a week.
 You also don’t need to purchase or handle hot tub chemicals like chlorine tablets or bromine that may be dangerous to children and pets if not properly stored.

 » COMPARE: Best hot tub brands